gustavotassi/gustavotassi/README.md

 - 🌱 I’m currently learning more about **DevOps** and **NodeJS back-end servers**
 - 💬 Ask me about **React**, **Vue** and **Angular**
 - 📫 Reach me **souzagustavotassi@gmail.com**
-- ⚡ Fun fact: I love reading about a web creepypasta called The SCP Foundation.
+- ⚡ Fun fact: I love reading about a web creepypasta called The SCP Foundation